corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

 ## Using the Tokens SDK

-The binaries for the tokens SDK version version 2.0.0-DevPreview-1.0 (i.e. the version matching Corda 5 DevPreview) are released on Maven Central.
+The binaries for the Tokens SDK version `2.0.0-DevPreview-1.0`, which is compatible for use with the Corda 5 Developer Preview, are released on Maven Central.

 If your project is set up to import dependencies from Maven Central, you can pull in these binaries.